 The assessment of the potential impacts, mitigation measures and any offsets for residual impacts must be dealt with in a stand-alone section of the EIS that fully addresses the matters relevant to the controlling provisions.
 Requirements for MNES are set out in Appendix 2 of the TOR.

-The EIS must also address the matters prescribed in section 6 and in Schedule 1 of the EP Regulation.
+The matters prescribed in section 6 (for the draft TOR) and in Schedule 1 of the EP Regulation (for the EIS).

 3 EIS guidelines